Jordan Young (producer)

-Jordan Young is an American television producer and writer best known for BoJack Horseman, Drawn Together, Raising Hope, and Life in Pieces.
+Jordan Young is an American film and television producer and writer best known for BoJack Horseman, Drawn Together, Raising Hope, and Life in Pieces.

 Early life and education

-Young was born and raised in Syosset, NY, where he attended Syosset High School.
-He attended School of Visual Arts in New York, NY, and left after receiving a job offer in animation on The Simpsons.
+Young was born and raised in Syosset, New York; he attended Syosset High School.
+He went to School of Visual Arts in New York City, and left after receiving a job offer in animation on The Simpsons.

 Career

 Young began his career in animation as a character layout artist on the animated sitcom The Simpsons from 2000 until 2004, in addition to the animated series The Oblongs in 2001.
 He began his writing career on the adult animated sitcom Drawn Together in 2004 after developing the series for Comedy Central along with Dave Jeser and Matt Silverstein.
 Young was responsible for the original character designs and for helping the development team bring a visual element to the pitch to help executives understand the show's concept.
 He later served as a consultant on the 2010 film The Drawn Together Movie: The Movie! which followed the series finale.
 In 2008, he wrote an episode for the popular sitcom It's Always Sunny in Philadelphia.
-The following year, he produced an episode of the MTV animated series DJ & the Fro and wrote multiple episodes of the satirical sitcom series Better Off Ted.
+The following year he produced an episode of the MTV animated series DJ & the Fro and wrote multiple episodes of the satirical sitcom series Better Off Ted.

 He wrote and produced the popular sitcom Raising Hope from 2010 to 2014, followed by multiple episodes for the animated series Golan the Insatiable in 2015 and Son of Zorn in 2016 and 2017.

 In 2015, Young co-wrote and co-executive produced the hit adult animated black comedy-drama series BoJack Horseman in collaboration with Elijah Aron.
 The series follows BoJack Horseman, who is described as "the most beloved sitcom horse of the '90s, 20 years later.
 He's a curmudgeon with a heart of... not quite gold... but something like gold.
 Copper?"
 It stars Will Arnett, Aaron Paul, and Amy Sedaris.
 Young is cited as saying of BoJack Horseman, "If he could talk, he would have pawned that burden off as quickly as possible."
 The show's writing has received rave reviews from multiple media outlets, including The Ringer who said: "The really striking thing is the way writers Jordan Young and Elijah Aron fold a one-off adventure into the broader themes of the show."